omf2097/openomf-scaler-xbrz/README.md

 OpenOMF xBRZ video scaler
 =========================

 This is an xBRZ sprite scaler plugin for OpenOMF.
+Uses slightly altered xBRZ library from PPSSPP project.

 License
 -------